 Will applying for financial aid impact my admissions decision?

-At Northwestern, our admissions process is need-blind for US citizens, US permanent residents and DACA/undocumented students.
-Your ability to pay does not affect our admissions decision.
+For the vast majority of our applicants, we review their candidacies without regard to how much financial aid they may need, and we can admit any student regardless of how high their demonstrated need.
 In fact, we encourage domestic applicants to apply for financial aid; Northwestern's generous need-based aid program can assist in defraying the costs of your college education.

 Given limited funding for non-domestic applicants, international applicants requesting financial aid are evaluated as a separate group.
 Financial need is a consideration in the admission decision for international students.
 For more information, visit our International Student Aid page.

 How can I request a fee waiver?

 We are committed to creating and supporting a diverse and inclusive campus community of students from every financial background.
 At Northwestern, we want to make sure that application fees do not pose a barrier for any student who wishes to apply for admission.